Campus Recreation > Fitness/Wellness > Group Fitness > Group Fitness Policies & Procedures

 Group Fitness Policies & Procedures

-Group fitness classes are part of the recreation membership.
-Full-time, matriculating undergrads students have recreation membership at no additional fee during the academic year.
+Group fitness classes are part of your recreation membership.
+Full-time, matriculating undergrads students have recreation membership at no additional cost during the academic year.
 Faculty, staff, graduates and continuing education are required to purchase recreation membership at Member Services in the Recreation Center to participate in group exercise classes.

 - Only activities on the published schedule are permitted in activity rooms.

 - Classes are offered on a first-come, first-served basis and are limited based on space and availability of equipment.